apitally/apitally-py/README.md

 ## Getting help

-If you need help please join our [Apitally community on Slack](https://apitally-community.slack.com/) or [create a new discussion](https://github.com/orgs/apitally/discussions/categories/q-a) on GitHub.
+If you need help please [create a new discussion](https://github.com/orgs/apitally/discussions/categories/q-a) on GitHub.

 ## License